whitefiredesign/wp-stick-posts-to-terms/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ##Description
-This adds simple category-specific sticky posts functionality I created this plugin because I wanted to give the content manager flexibility to be able to set sticky posts to any category or taxonomy term.
+This adds simple term-specific sticky posts functionality I created this plugin because I wanted to give the content manager flexibility to be able to set sticky posts to any category or taxonomy term.

 It is more of a developer tool.
 It will not just work 'out of the box'.
 You need to add code in the theme template files to get it to work.